Use the Button Macro

 Link to a Confluence page on your site

-Select Search Page, then type in the Confluence page field.
+In the button editor select Search Page, then type in the Confluence page field.
 The field will search for matching Confluence pages, which you can then select from the drop-down.
 To only see pages from the same space select the check box above the search box.

 Link to a URL